jamessynge/TinyAlpacaServer/README.md

 *   I'm inclined to think that the SafetyMonitor::IsSafe function should be implemented server side, not embedded, so that it can combine multiple signals and calibrated parameters to make the decision.
 The embedded system should provide the raw data, but probably not policy.
+This implies writing an Alpaca Server that runs on the server (host) and provides a SafetyMonitor device which in turn makes Alpaca requests to a device with the actual sensors.

 *   It can be helpful for the device to know the time (i.e. current UTC or local time), such as for implementing operations involving rates or periods.
 The